mlrun/mlrun/docs/data-collect-prep/ingesting_data.md

 # Ingesting data

 MLRun provides a set of tools and capabilities to streamline the task of data ingestion and processing.
-For an end-to-end framework for data processing, management and serving MLRun has the feature-store capabilities, which are described [here](../feature-store/feature-store.html).
+For an end-to-end framework for data processing, management, and serving, MLRun has the feature-store capabilities, which are described in {ref}`feature-store`.
 However, in many cases the full feature-store capabilities are not needed, in which cases MLRun provides a set of utilities to facilitate data ingestion, collection and processing.

 ## Connecting to data sources